cake-tech/cakewallet-guides/docs/cake-pay/cake-pay-web.md

 ## Are there any limits?

 Yes, there are limits.
-A single user can purchase a maximum of $10,000 per day.
+A single user can purchase a maximum of $3,000 per day and $10,000 per month.
 You may run into other limits, and limits are subject to change.
+If you need higher limits, please [email Cake Pay support](mailto:support@cakepay.com).

 ## Why is Cake Wallet showing a slightly different fiat value than the Cake Pay invoice amount?